Juniper/terraform-provider-apstra/docs/data-sources/datacenter_routing_policy.md

 subcategory: ""
 description: |-
   This resource returns details of a Datacenter Routing Policy.
+  At least one optional attribute is required.
 ---

 # apstra_datacenter_routing_policy (Data Source)

 This resource returns details of a Datacenter Routing Policy.

+At least one optional attribute is required.

 ## Example Usage